 But my group was far ahead, and as I hurried after them, the lagoon came into view.

-Laguna Chaxa: The flamingo lagoon
+The pink flamingo lagoon

 My footsteps slowed.
 My mind went blank.
-Before me was a wide, wide vista of lilac mountains seemingly stretched incongruously flat, as though touched by a bit of Dali, atop a line of pink rock, atop the blue lagoon, with the beige salt flat in the foreground.
+Before me was a wide, wide vista of lilac mountains seemingly stretched incongruously flat, as though touched by a bit of Dali, atop a line of pink rock, in turn atop the blue lagoon, with the beige salt flat in the foreground.

 It was the most alien sight I’d ever seen.
-Were it not for the flamingoes dotting the lagoon, their pink-hued feathers reflecting white by the incredibly brilliant morning sun, I would have wondered if this was on Earth at all.
+Were it not for the flamingoes dotting the lagoon, their pink-hued feathers reflecting white from the incredibly brilliant morning sun, I would have wondered if this was on Earth at all.

 Take a photo, fool.
 My brain finally kicked in.

-The constantly-breeding shrimp in Laguna Chaxa
+The perpetually-breeding shrimp in Laguna Chaxa

 There are usually decent amenities in Chile’s national parks, but not too much, such that it encourages people to forget what they’re really supposed to be coming for.
 Laguna Chaxa had a visitor’s centre, and I remember it because of the aquarium.